jina-ai/jina/docs/chapters/101/README.md

 When most people think of search, they think of a bar you type words into, like Google.
 But search is much more than that - there's also voice, videos, music, code, locations, and many other things.

-In Jina, we call all of these things *documents**.
+In Jina, we call all of these things **documents**.
 In short, a document is anything you want to search for, and the input query you use when searching.

 Documents can be huge though - how can we search for the right part?
 If you search for a pancake recipe, you don't want to get the whole cookbook back!
 We do this by breaking a document into **chunks**.
 A chunk is a small semantic unit of a document, like a sentence, a 64x64 pixel image patch, or a pair of coordinates.

 You can think of a Document like a chocolate bar.
 Documents have different formats and ingredients, but you can also break it into chunks any way you like.
 Eventually, what you buy and store are the chocolate bars, and what you eat and digest are the chunks.
 You don’t want to swallow the whole bar, but you don’t want to grind it into powder either; By doing that, you lose the flavor (i.e. the semantics).

-<br/><br/><br/>

-<br/><br/><br/><br/><br/><br/>

-<h3 align="center">Executor</h3>
+<h3 align="center">Executors</h3>

 <img align="left" src="img/ILLUS3.png?raw=true" alt="Jina AI Executor, Copyright by Jina AI Limited" title="Jina AI Executor Concept, Copyright by Jina AI Limited" hspace="10" width="30%"/>

-**Executors** are the worker bees of Jina.
-They do all the hard algorithmic work like encoding images into vectors, storing vectors on disk, ranking results, and more.
-All of these are formulated as executors.
-Each executor has a useful interface, letting you concentrate on the algorithm and not get lost in the weeds.
+**Executors** are the worker bees of Jina, and represent an algorithmic unit.
+They do all the hard work like encoding images into vectors, storing vectors on disk, ranking results, and so on.
+Each executor has a simple interface, letting you concentrate on the algorithm and not get lost in the weeds.
 They feature persistence, scheduling, chaining, grouping, and parallelization out of the box.

-%%**Executor represents an algorithmic unit in Jina.** Algorithms such as encoding images into vectors, storing vectors on the disk, ranking results, can all be formulated as Executors.
-Executor provides useful interfaces, enabling AI developers and engineers to concentrate on the algorithm.
-Features such as persistency, scheduling, chaining, grouping and parallelization come out of the box.

-The properties of an Executor are stored in a YAML config, they always go hand in hand.
+The properties of an Executor are stored in a YAML config.
+They always go hand in hand.

 <br/><br/><br/>

 <h3 align="center">Executor Families</h3>

 <p align="center">
   <img src="img/ILLUS4.png?raw=true" alt="Jina 101 Family of Executor, Copyright by Jina AI Limited" title="Jina 101 Family of Executor, Copyright by Jina AI Limited" hspace="10" width="80%"/>